Nuclear reactor physics: Subcritical multiplication

-The fraction $\frac{1}{1-k}$ is called subcritical multiplication factor.
+The fraction $\frac{1}{1-k}$ is called subcritical multiplication factor (α).

-Since power in a reactor is proportional to the number of neutrons present in the nuclear fuel material (material in which fission can occur), the power produced by such a subcritical core will also be proportional to the subcritical multiplication factor and the external source strength.

 As a measurement technique, subcritical multiplication was used during the Manhattan Project in early experiments to determine the minimum critical masses of 235U and of 239Pu.
 It is still used today to calibrate the controls for nuclear reactors during startup, as many effects (discussed in the following sections) can change the required control settings to achieve criticality in a reactor.
 As a power-generating technique, subcritical multiplication allows generation of nuclear power for fission where a critical assembly is undesirable for safety or other reasons.
 A subcritical assembly together with a neutron source can serve as a steady source of heat to generate power from fission.

 Including the effect of an external neutron source ("external" to the fission process, not physically external to the core), one can write a modified evolution equation:

-where $R_{ext}$ is the rate at which the external source injects neutrons into the core.
+where $R_{ext}$ is the rate at which the external source injects neutrons into the core in neutrons/Δt.
 In equilibrium, the core is not changing and dN/dt is zero, so the equilibrium number of neutrons is given by:

 If the core is subcritical, then $\alpha$ is negative so there is an equilibrium with a positive number of neutrons.
 If the core is close to criticality, then $\alpha$ is very small and thus the final number of neutrons can be made arbitrarily large.